Fall Activities & Fun Ideas in Lansing + Beyond 2022

-Changing of the leaves, brisk weather in the mornings with cozy sweaters and warm apple cider – the transition into fall and fall activities helps remind us why we love Michigan’s seasons.
+Changing of the leaves, brisk weather in the mornings with cozy sweaters and warm apple cider – the transition into fall and fall activities help remind us why we love Michigan’s seasons.

-From hayrides, apple, and pumpkin picking, to beach trips, hiking, and fall activities, there are so many things to do during Fall in Lansing.
+From hayrides, apple picking, and pumpkin picking to beach trips, hiking, and fall activities, there are so many things to do during Fall in Lansing.

 Apple Butter Festivals, hayrides, drinking hot apple cider while the kids enjoy fall activities – that is fall in Lansing, right?!

 Check our calendar for our big list of fall activities.

 Mark your calendar for these fall events and festivals:

 1 – Charlotte Frontier Days